luis-valdez/Learning-Journal/week9.md

 ### Overview
 - Communication is key.
 Own your sh*t.
 - Optimism Bias
-- Keeping the attitude is everything
+- Keeping the right attitude is everything
 - Meetings are fundamental for remote work, but...
 - AntiFragile